Most of us have heard that the Sun is an ordinary, typical, unremarkable star. But science shows we're actually anything but average.

 Only half of all stars are “singlets” like our Sun; the other half exist within multi-star systems.

-Although planets have been found in trinary systems before in recent years, most of them orbit either close in to a single star or in intermediate orbits around a central binary, with the third star much farther away.
+Although exoplanets have been found in trinary systems before in recent years, most of them orbit either close in to a single star or in intermediate orbits around a central binary, with the third star much farther away.
 GW Orionis is the first candidate system to have a planet orbiting all three stars at once.
 About 35% of all stars are in binary systems and another 10% are in trinary systems; only about half of stars are singlets like our Sun.

 When a star-forming region becomes so large that it extends over an entire galaxy, that galaxy becomes a starburst galaxy.
 Here, Henize 2-10 is shown evolving toward that state, with young stars in many locations and active stellar nurseries in numerous locations galaxy-wide.
 If we were to count the number of stars within the galaxy and multiply that number by the Sun’s light-to-mass ratio, we’d underestimate the total flux by about a 3-to-1 ratio.